Sardinia

 The local area

-Our luxury villa in Sardinia is the perfect home away from home with which to explore the white sand beaches and emerald waters that give way to an untouched interior.
-Furnished with mountains, near-alpine forests and thousands of ancient stone towers, Sardinia has something for everyone.
+Our luxury holiday villa in Sardinia is the perfect home-from-home, ideally situated to explore the powder-white sand beaches and emerald waters that give way to an untouched interior.
+Furnished with rugged mountains, near-alpine forests and thousands of ancient stone towers, Sardinia is a taste of la dolce vita.

 The History of Sardinia